mythril-forge/homebrew-classes/sorcerer/sorcerer-font-of-magic.md

 You learn several different ways to use your sorcery points as you reach higher levels.

+### Universal Energy
+If you have the Arcane Recovery or Ki Channeler feature, you can use sorcery points with those features as if they were arcana points or ki points, respectively.

 ### Flexible Casting
 You can use your sorcery points to recover spell slots, or sacrifice spell slots to gain additional sorcery points.